eilccn/topiaries-info/README.md

 #### Loop Critique Residency 7: recent ancient open-source analog encrypted garden memory

 ### Contributing to Topiaries
-Please use this space to share images, text, code, a note saying you stopped by the show, contact info, a signature, ...
+Please use this space to share images, text, code, a note saying you stopped by the show, contact info, a signature, questions ...

 ### Participating in Discussions
 1. Go to the Discussions Tab